Money BasicsManaging Money

 How to spend (and save) your year-end bonus and still reward yourself

-The year 2020 offered life lessons, including some important ones on money.
+Every year, Filipinos look forward to receiving their 13th month pay.
 While it is tempting to start splurging on a new gadget or a holiday sale, consider using this well-deserved year-end bonus on things that matter.
-Here are some options you can consider:
+Here are some ideas on how to spend 13th month pay wisely:

 3. Set aside some money to upgrade your lifestyle.
 A downpayment for a car loan, perhaps?

-4. For your peace of mind, invest in health insurance.
+4. For your peace of mind, invest in insurance.

 The gift of relief: Clear your bad debts